xlgmokha/token-talk/presentation.md

 Example 2: Riding the bus

-Transit pass/token authorizes you to ride the bus for 90 minutes.
+A transit token authorizes you to ride the bus for 90 minutes.
-Authentication is not required.
+Proof of identity is not required.

 ```text
         +------------------------------+